-The borrowers and issuers of the securities are state and regional governments, municipalities, public law entities and semi-public companies.
-European Union member states account for the majority of the portfolio; with a total share of 46%, Italy is by far the largest debtor among them.
-The sub-portfolio has a large percentage of exposures with very long remaining maturities.
-Approximately 58% of the nominal value will not mature until after 2030, for example.
+The borrowers and issuers of securities are state and regional governments, municipalities, public law entities and semi-public companies.
+Receivables from European Union member states account for the majority of the portfolio, with a large percentage of this comprising exposures with very long remaining maturities.
+Approximately 71% of the entire Public Sector portfolio will not mature until after 2030.

 The options for an even swifter unwinding of this segment’s exposures are limited, as the loans and securities were all extended or issued in asset swap packages before the financial crisis broke out, at a time when the market accepted much lower margins.
 Therefore, in the current market environment, with potential buyers expecting higher returns, they could only be sold at a heavy loss.
 In addition, many of the exposures held are very illiquid, which would lead to further price discounts in the case of an early sale.
 Nevertheless, in 2018, FMS-WM took advantage of the favourable market environment to either unwind some of these holdings of securities and loans incl. swaps through sales or reduce their complexity by liquidating the asset / derivative structures.